Connect with us

 Court Decision Sides With Airbnb Homeowner

-The judge confirmed Romero signed a valid agreement to vacate the property.
-Because she lacked tenant protections, the judge informed Douglas she could evict Romero immediately.
-Douglas moved forward with the process shortly after leaving court.
+The judge confirmed that Romero signed a valid agreement to vacate the property.
+Because she lacked tenant protections, the judge told Douglas she could evict Romero immediately.
+Soon after leaving court, Douglas moved forward with the eviction process.

-ABC7 WJLA live streamed the eviction, showing Romero’s belongings being removed from the home.
+ABC7 WJLA live streamed the removal, showing crews taking Romero’s belongings out of the home.

 Background of the Washington DC Squatter Case

-Romero entered Douglas’s home in February through Airbnb, claiming her residence was damaged by fire, ABC 7 exclusively reported.
-Her reservation ended March 29 after 32 days.
-However, Romero refused to leave, asserted tenant rights, and blocked Douglas from entering.
+Romero entered Douglas’s home in February through Airbnb, claiming her own residence was damaged by fire, ABC7 reported.
+Her 32‑day reservation ended March 29.
+Despite that, Romero refused to leave, asserted tenant rights, and blocked Douglas from entering her own home.

 Homeowner’s Struggle

 Douglas said she never gave Romero a lease.
-She tried police calls, court filings, and even offered $2,500 for Romero’s departure.
-Romero signed a document admitting she was not a tenant but stayed anyway.
+Throughout the dispute, she tried police calls, court filings, and even offered Romero $2,500 to leave.
+Romero signed a document admitting she was not a tenant, yet she stayed anyway.

 Public Impact

-Neighbors saw Douglas post signs declaring Romero unauthorized.
-Romero covered them with sheets.
+Neighbors watched Douglas post signs declaring Romero unauthorized.
+In response, Romero covered the signs with sheets.
 Meanwhile, her social media showed vacations and nonprofit promotions.
-Douglas paid thousands in legal fees, mortgage, and utilities for a home she could not access.
+During this time, Douglas paid thousands in legal fees, mortgage payments, and utilities for a home she could not access.

 Final Outcome in Washington DC Squatter Case